abiosoft/caddy-inspect/README.md

 Open http://localhost:2020 in the browser to access Caddy Inspect.

 > [!NOTE]
-> Another port would be auto-assigned if `2020` is not available.
+> Another port would be assigned if `2020` is not available.
 > The URL can be confirmed in the Caddy logs.

 ### Enjoy